 Take a close look at a pair of Japanese shears, and you’ll notice the outside of the blade is slightly curved.
 This is called a convex edge, and it’s a hallmark of Japanese design.
 Unlike the flat, beveled edges found on many German-style shears, a convex blade tapers to an extremely thin, sharp point.
 This design allows the shears to slice through hair with almost no resistance, providing an exceptionally smooth, clean cut.
 It’s perfect for advanced techniques like slide cutting, point cutting, and texturizing, as it won’t pull or grab the hair.
 The result is a softer, more blended finish that clients will love.

-Why Ergonomics Matter
+Why Ergonomics Are a Game-Changer

 As a barber, your shears are in your hand all day long.
 That’s why comfort and ergonomics are non-negotiable.
 Japanese shears are designed to fit the natural contours of your hand, which helps reduce strain on your fingers, wrist, and even your shoulder.
 Many feature offset or crane handle designs that allow you to keep your elbow in a lower, more relaxed position while you work.
 Investing in an ergonomic tool isn’t just about comfort; it’s about protecting your body from repetitive stress injuries and supporting the longevity of your career.
 When your tools work with you, not against you, you can focus on your craft without the distraction of aches and pains.